- Cambridge Trust & Selwyn Borthwick Masters Studentship in Studies in the Ancient World

 Walters-Kundert Studentship

-The Walters-Kundert fund supports up to two PhD students at any one time to undertake doctoral work in the Department of Chemistry; the recipients need to be members of Selwyn or to transfer their College affiliation to Selwyn.
+The Walters-Kundert fund supports a UK PhD student to undertake doctoral work in the Department of Chemistry; the recipients need to be members of Selwyn or to transfer their College affiliation to Selwyn.
 Candidates need to go through the applications process run by the Department.
-(There is currently an award-holder in place for this studentship.)
+The next award will be made in 2025.

 Oxford Wave Research PhD Studentship